IU School of Medicine Learning Environment

 - Contact the IU School of Medicine Ombuds Office, a place where learners and faculty can discuss concerns, complaints and disputes with an impartial third-party in a safe environment.

-- Contact the IUPUI Office of Equal Opportunity.
+- Contact the IUI Office of Institutional Equity.

 Note, the purpose of the Mistreatment Incident Report Form is for learners (medical students, graduate students, residents, and fellows) to report incidents of mistreatment and/or lapses in professionalism that have occurred in the learning environment.
 This form is not for staff or faculty use for reporting mistreatment that they have personally experienced in the work environment; staff or faculty wishing to report such concerns may do so through the IUPUI Office of Institutional Equity complaint process here.
 This form is also not to report concerning behavior of a fellow student, co-resident etc.; those concerns should be reported using the Honor Code Concern Report form.

 Explore the process for reporting a mistreatment incident.